Crossmolina: Second World War

-On 13 March 1942, a Bristol Type 149 Blenheim IV crashed in Killeen, Crossmolina.
-The plane was on a training flight from the Isle of Man.
-The wireless failed, the crew lost their bearings and eventually, the plane ran low on fuel.
-The crew made an emergency landing, but overshot the chosen landing spot and went through hedges and boulders.
-Two crew members were seriously injured.
-Two of the less seriously injured crew were repatriated to Northern Ireland the following day.
-The two more seriously injured crew were repatriated by ambulance a week later.
+On 13 March 1942, a Bristol Blenheim crashed in Killeen, Crossmolina, during a training flight from the Isle of Man.
+Due to wireless failure, the crew lost bearings and eventually ran low on fuel.
+Making an emergency landing, they overshot the landing spot, crashing through hedges and boulders.
+Two crew members sustained serious injuries.
+The less injured were repatriated to Northern Ireland the next day, while the more seriously injured were transported by ambulance a week later.

-On 25 October 1942, an RAF plane on route from Newfoundland attempted an emergency landing in Pulladoohy, near Crossmolina.
-However. the plane landed upside down, killing the pilot.
-The plane a Boston Douglas light bomber with a crew of 3 came in to land in what seemed to be a flat green field, but unfortunately, the landing site was a bog.
-The pilot, Captain Nils Rasmussen a Norwegian was buried with military honours in Kilmurray Cemetery.
-The surviving crew of the aircraft were taken in hand by local members of the Local Defence Force (LDF) and later by the Irish Army.
-The two survivors were Sgt Peter Frank Craske (1387671) Royal Air Force and F/Sgt Frederick Michael Fuller (R/92107), Royal Canadian Air Force.
-The two airmen were sent across the border to Northern Ireland shortly after the crash.
+On 25 October 1942, an RAF plane from Newfoundland attempted an emergency landing in Pulladoohy, near Crossmolina, but crashed upside down, killing the pilot.
+The Boston Douglas light bomber, carrying three crew members, mistook a bog for a flat field.
+The Norwegian pilot, Captain Nils Rasmussen, received military honors at Kilmurray Cemetery.
+Local Defence Force members and the Irish Army assisted the survivors.
+Sgt Peter Frank Craske of the Royal Air Force and F/Sgt Frederick Michael Fuller of the Royal Canadian Air Force were sent to Northern Ireland shortly after.